dthies/moodle-block_glossary_export_to_quiz/README.txt

-23:17 29/01/2011
+13/09/2011 23:03:37
 --------------------------------------
 How to install on a moodle 1.9.x site.
 --------------------------------------
+If you downloaded this zip archive from the new moodle.org plugins page 1.- Unzip the zip archive to your local computer.
+2.- This will give you a folder named "glossary_export_to_quiz".
+3.- GO TO STEP 4 below
+---

-1.- Unzip the zip archive you downloaded from github to your local computer.
+If you downloaded this zip archive from https://github.com/rezeau 1.- Unzip the zip archive to your local computer.
 2.- This will give you a folder named something like "rezeau-moodle19_block_glossary_export_to_quiz-ff8c6a1".
 The end of the name may vary.
 3.- ***Rename*** that folder to "glossary_export_to_quiz".
+---
-4.- Upload the block_glossary_export_to_quiz folder to your moodle /blocks/ folder.
+4.- Upload the glossary_export_to_quiz folder to <your moodle>/blocks/ folder.
 5.- Visit your Admin/Notifications page so that the block gets installed.
 This does not create any tables in your moodle database, just a version reference.

 ---------------------------------------------------------